 In this Article

 You can start walking right from the first day of pregnancy.
 Walking is an exercise that can be done throughout the pregnancy and has almost no health risks.
 During each trimester, certain tips and precautions should be kept in mind.
-Most importantly, discuss with your doctor and seek their advice before starting any exercise.
+Most importantly, discuss with your doctor and seek his advice before starting any exercise.

 Walking is good for pregnancy and considered to be the best exercise for pregnant women.

 - Physical Fitness: Walking tones your muscles and keeps you active.

 - Pain and Discomfort: Leg aches and discomfort due to growing belly are eased by regular walks.

 - Weight Gain: Although weight gain is natural during this phase, daily walks keep it at a healthy level.

 - Gestational Diabetes: Women are prone to type-2 diabetes during pregnancy, and walking helps control blood sugar levels, thus, reducing the risk.

 - Blood Pressure: Women with high blood pressure are prone to a complication called pre-eclampsia in which premature labour is common.
 Walking maintains the blood cholesterol levels, thereby controlling the blood pressure.

 - Pregnancy-Related Problems: Problems like morning sickness, cramps and constipation are commonly faced during pregnancy.
 Walking has been known to ease all these conditions.